ssachkovskaya/js-recruitment-assignment/README.md

 do **in a few hours**, so your criteria is important. **The solution should work for every day of the week**.
 * Although it’s just a prototype, we’d like to see some structure on your code.
 Treat it more as a large-scale production application — show your best skills, so we can know you better.
-* We’ll look at how you use the framework/libraries, architecture, text coverage, readability, maintainability, performance, adherence to best coding practices.
+* We’ll look at how you use the framework/libraries, architecture, test coverage, readability, maintainability, performance, adherence to best coding practices.
 If you skip some of those, please provide comments, so we know what's your approach.
 * Animations on going forward, backward or on see more slots are not mandatory.